 Valencia is the most populous city of the Autonomous Community of Valencia and the third largest city in Spain.
 Valencia’s port is the biggest on the Mediterranean Western coast.
 The main exports are food and drinks.
 Other exports include oranges, furniture, ceramic tiles, fans, textiles and iron products.
 Valencia’s manufacturing sector focuses on metallurgy, chemicals, textiles, shipbuilding and brewing.
 Spain is in South Western Europe, bordering the Bay of Biscay, Mediterranean Sea, North Atlantic Ocean, and Pyrenees Mountains, southwest of France.
 Temperate; clear, hot summers in interior, more moderate and cloudy along coast; cloudy, cold winters in interior, partly cloudy and cool along coast.
 Large, flat to dissected plateau surrounded by rugged hills; Pyrenees in north.
 The official languages are Spanish, Catalan, Euskera (Basque language), Galician and Valencian.
 Regional differences are strong, English is the most commonly spoken foreign language; French can also be useful, especially in Catalonia.
 More people speak foreign languages in the capital Madrid and in Barcelona.
 The main religion is Christianity.
 The economy of Spain has been regarded as one of the most dynamic within the EU, attracting significant amounts of foreign investment.
+The security risk for expatriates in Spain is low.
+Risks include petty crime, and the underlying threat of terrorism.
 The population in Valencia is 2.3 Mil (2014 est.), while the inflation rate is 0.09% (2014 est.).

 Cost Of Living